bolt12/study-for-free/dTalC/dTalC.md

 You may want to read the type constraint `Add :<: f` as "any signature f that supports addition."

-the constraint `sub :<: sup` should only be satisfied if it is possible to inject 'sub' into 'sup'.
+The constraint `sub :<: sup` should only be satisfied if it is possible to inject 'sub' into 'sup'.
 Swiestra proposes the following type class:

 ```Haskell